Reassessing the gallium anomaly using self-consistent electron wave functions: Reevaluation of the anomaly

-and $\Delta\eta(^3\mathrm{He},^3\mathrm{H})=0.029$ for the ($^{3}\text{He},^{3}\text{H}$) one.
 The covariance matrix $V$ is obtained from the uncertainties on the $R_k$ ratios.
-The resulting best fit value for all the experiments is found to be $\overline{R}=0.814^{+0.029}_{-0.045}$, when considering the (p,n) excited contribution, see Fig.~\ref{fig:statusR} (upper panel).
-Taking into account the non-parabolic behavior of the $\chi^2$, shown in Fig.~\ref{fig:rav-chi-plt}, we obtain a $6.1\sigma$ anomaly.
-With the ($^{3}\text{He},^{3}\text{H}$) excited contribution we obtain $\overline{R}=0.797^{+0.035}_{-0.034}$, also shown in Fig.~\ref{fig:statusR} (lower panel), and a smaller $5.3\sigma$ anomaly.
-These results have been obtained by improving the calculation method used in Ref.~\cite{Giunti:2022xat} by removing the model uncertainties from the BEST data.
+The resulting best-fit value for all the experiments is found to be $\overline{R}=0.835^{+0.030}_{-0.048}$, when considering the (p,n) excited contribution, see Fig.~\ref{fig:statusR} (upper panel).
+Taking into account the nonparabolic behavior of the $\chi^2$, shown in Fig.~\ref{fig:rav-chi-plt}, we obtain a $5.5\sigma$ anomaly.
+With the ($^{3}\text{He},^{3}\text{H}$) excited contribution we obtain $\overline{R}=0.811^{+0.037}_{-0.035}$, also shown in Fig.~\ref{fig:statusR} (lower panel), and a smaller $4.7\sigma$ anomaly.
+These results have been obtained by improving the calculation method used in Ref.~\cite{Giunti:2022xat} by removing the model uncertainties from the BEST data, to avoid double counting.
 These uncertainties are correlated among the experiments and are taken into account in the $\chi^2$ with the $\eta$ nuisance parameter.
 We also took into account the correlation of the systematic uncertainties of the BEST data.
-Moreover, to provide a conservative estimate of the anomaly, we reevaluate it considering the ground-state cross section in Eq.~(\ref{eq:sigmaIBDFinale}), whose best fit of the data is found to be $\overline{R}=0.860\pm0.030$, which corresponds to a $4.5\sigma$ anomaly.
+Moreover, to provide a conservative estimate of the anomaly, we reevaluate it considering the ground-state cross section in Eq.~(\ref{eq:sigmaIBDFinale}), whose best fit of the data is found to be $\overline{R}=0.881 \pm 0.031$, which corresponds to a $3.8\sigma$ anomaly.

-Our result is in good agreement with previous ones~\cite{Elliott:2023xkb,Haxton:2025hye,Bahcall:1997eg}, although the differences in the procedure.
-In fact, the averaging procedure compensates for slight differences in the electron wave function values adopted.
-It is worth stressing that in this work we use the same software and underlying assumptions when evaluating the exact electron wave functions in both the Fermi function and $\overline{f}_\text{EC}$ calculations in Eq.~(\ref{eq:sigmaIBDFinale}).
+Our result is in good agreement with previous ones~\cite{Elliott:2023xkb,Haxton:2025hye,Bahcall:1997eg}, although with differences in the procedure.
+In fact, the averaging procedure, which leads to a lower cross section value, compensates for the refined statistical analyses, leading to a similar significance of the anomaly.
+It is worth stressing that in this work we use the same software and underlying assumptions when evaluating the electron wave functions in both the Fermi function and $\overline{f}_\text{EC}$ calculations in Eq.~(\ref{eq:sigmaIBDFinale}).
 Entering as a ratio, any systematic shift should cancel in the cross section determination, making the result more robust and self-consistent.